In partnership with

-- The School Direct training programme (salaried): for graduates with usually three or more years' experience in any career since graduation.
+- The School Direct training programme (salaried): for graduates who are already working in a school, or have work experience that they can demonstrate transfers to teaching.
 The trainee is employed as an unqualified teacher by the school and schools receive funding which they can use to subsidise the trainee's salary and/or training.

 Postgraduate Teaching Apprenticeship

 Similar to the salaried School Direct programme, this route allows you to gain classroom experience while earning a salary as an unqualified teacher.
 You will work towards QTS and will spend 20% of your time in off-the-job training.
 An end-point assessment (EPA) is taken in the final term to make sure you’re ready to start work as a qualified teacher.
 There is the expectation of employment within your training school at the end of your course.

 The Teach First leadership development programme is an employment-based two-year programme completed in early years, primary and secondary schools that are in challenging circumstances.
 These are schools that experience high levels of poverty or underachievement among their pupils.
 It is also possible to specialise in early years teaching through Teach First.
 The programme is primarily aimed at graduates with a 2.1 or above; however graduates with a 2:2 may also be considered.

 Successful candidates start as unqualified teachers and work towards a postgraduate diploma in education (PGDE) qualification that integrates teacher training and leadership development, and which includes credits at masters level, over two years.
 The programme leads to QTS after the first year, and all participants have the option to work towards a full masters qualification.